-This class is for more experienced programmers who like learning new
+This class is for more experienced programmers who'd like to expand

-basics is assumed.
-No background in compilers is required although
+programming basics is assumed.
+No background in compilers is required

-knowledge of fundamental programming language concepts (e.g., type
+although awareness of common programming language concepts (e.g., type

 [ Register | More Information |FAQ]

 [5 days] Come to Chicago and shatter your brain by writing a

 compiler for a programming language!
 Why?
 Because it's fun and